NurulAfdillah/html-css-basic/README.md

 # Project Name
-Project sederhana : Menu Coffee shop
+A simple project : Menu Coffee shop

 ## 🎯 Project Goal
-Tujuan project ini untuk melatih kemampuan basic tentang html dan css
+The goal of this project to prectice basic html and css

 ## 🛠️ Tech Stack
 - HTML